thielicious/aLocal.js/README.md

 git clone https://github.com/thielicious/eMM.git
 ```
 2. Place this script in your root directory of your host.
-3. Open to edit a PHP file which must be inside of the root path.
+3. Open any PHP file which must be inside of the root path.
 4. Embed **alocal.js** in your page header just like any other linked script<br>
 `<script src="http://localhost/aLocal.js"></script>`
 5. Save it and done.